leogoesger/leogoesger.github.io/content/blog/fan-in-fan-out-with-go-part-I/index.md

 #### - It is ok to have an unequal amount of senders and receivers if they are within a goroutine

-This is similar to the first point, but emphasizes the idea once the `main` goroutine exits, all the other goroutines exit as well.
-You don't have to worry about the unpaired senders or receivers in the goroutine.
+This is similar to the first point.
+Once the `main` goroutine exits, all the other goroutines exit as well.
+You don't have to worry about the unpaired senders or receivers in its goroutine.
 This would not be the case if either one is in the main goroutine(the one that runs the function main).

 Here we have four receivers and one sender.
 One of the receivers will receive the data from the sender `c <- 0`, then the program exists with the three other receivers.